Lily Chou-Chou

 Lily Chou-Chou (リリイ シュシュ, Rirī Shushu) is a Japanese band that debuted in 2000.
 Initially a fictional band that produced music for the 2001 Shunji Iwai film All About Lily Chou-Chou, the group later reformed in 2010 for the 10th anniversary of the film.
-Lily Chou-Chou is not a person, but a fictional character.
+Lily Chou-Chou is not a real person, but a fictional character.

-Biography
+History

 Lily Chou-Chou as a character was initially created by Shunji Iwai in 2000, as a part of an online novel that was posted on a BBS.
 The music was produced as a collaboration between Iwai, Salyu, a musician who had not debuted yet, and Takeshi Kobayashi, a music producer who had previously worked with Iwai on the soundtrack to his 1996 film Swallowtail Butterfly.
 Iwai supplied the lyrics of two songs to the project, "Arabesque" and "Tobenai Tsubasa."